Wilderness Electives for Medical Students

 This course is a great introduction to wilderness medicine.
 The first week is spent in a didactic setting, covering the major topics in wilderness medicine.
 In the second week, we head to the wilderness of the Sierra Nevadas to implement the knowledge we have gained to many practical scenarios, including basic preparedness, search and rescue, and wilderness improvisation.

 8/27 – 9/7, 2018

 This is a two week hands-on course for 4th year medical students in the University of Colorado School of Medicine.
 The First week is spent in Estes Park, CO (just outside of Rocky Mountain National Park) and the 2nd week in Moabe, UT.
 The course covers broad range of topics in Wilderness Medicine.
 The class takes 6 participants per year, and takes both medical students and residents.

 University of Michigan – Wilderness Medicine Elective

-The Wilderness Medicine elective at University of Michigan includes approximately 37 hours of lectures are given by UMHS faculty and residents to the senior medical students, as well as guest lecturers from other departments within UMHS and other institutions.
+The Wilderness Medicine elective at University of Michigan includes approximately 40 hours of lectures are given by a Michigan Medicine Faculty and residents to the senior medical students, as well as guest lecturers from other departments within Michigan Medicine and other institutions.
 The course will include small group discussions of wilderness scenarios, formal lectures of specific topics and principles in Wilderness Medicine, and hands-on instruction in the field regarding pre-hospital patient care, evacuation, and survival.
 The course will include a multi-day camping field practicum at Isle Royale National Park in Lake Superior that will involve patient assessment, treatment, evacuation, and field skills.
-There is a $350 course fee.
+There is a $600 course fee.

 WebsiteUniversity of Michigan - Wilderness Medicine